moechofe/lowresrmx/project.flutter/client_app/asset/manual.md

 Real example:

     again:
       WAIT 30
-        ON RND(1) GOTO zero,one
+      ON RND(1) GOTO zero, one
     zero:
       PRINT "zero"
       GOTO again
     one:
       PRINT "one"
       GOTO again

 #### `SUB/END SUB/EXIT SUB`

 Syntax for a [procedure definition](#procedures):

     SUB procedure [(parameters...)]
       instruction...
       [EXIT SUB]
     END SUB

-This will define a `procedure` and can optionnaly received a list of `parameters`.
+This will define a `procedure` and can optionally received a list of `parameters`.

 An empty list of `parameters` is not valid.
 Simply remove the parentheses ().